Princess Royal feeds penguins on visit to zoo

 Their visit on Friday was organised by the zoo’s community team.

-Anne was shown around by Royal Zoological Society of Scotland chief executive David Fields.
+Anne was shown around by Royal Zoological Society of Scotland (RZSS) chief executive David Fields.

+Alison Amivisca, community and discovery programme manager at RZSS, said: “We were delighted to welcome HRH The Princess Royal to Edinburgh Zoo today as part of the Platinum Jubilee celebrations.

+“As our wildlife conservation charity’s royal patron, it was exciting to show The Princess Royal the work we are doing to help more communities connect with nature and inspire change.

 While in Edinburgh, the princess will also visit HMS Albion and inspect a Guard of Honour before boarding the ship.